 Liquid Staking

 Liquid staking involves issuing a token that represents a staked asset.
-This token can be used in other appliactions.
+This token can be used in other applications.

 What is Liquid Staking?